Taivas-APM/taivas-apm-laravel/README.md

 php artisan vendor:publish --provider="TaivasAPM\TaivasAPMServiceProvider"
 ```

-Set the JWT_SECRET key in your .env file.
+Set the TAIVAS_SECRET key in your .env file.
 To do that, create a random string with tinker:

 ```bash
 php artisan tinker